brul30/GWC-Backend/README.md

 # GWC-Backend

-Welcome to the **AI PELS (name subjet to change)** project!
+Welcome to the **Backend Code for GWC** project!
 Follow these steps to set up your Python development environment and run the project locally.

 ## Prerequisites